evanSpendlove/COMP47660_Reubbish_Security/README.md

 ./refresh.sh
 ```

+## Defualt URL for Testing
+Access HSE Web Apllication at: https://localhost:8443/

 ## User Roles
 There are 4 user roles:
- - Admin - Can change user roles using localhost:8080/update-roles
+ - Admin - Can change user roles using https://localhost:8443/update-roles
  - Staff - Can respond to forum threads
  - Vaccinator - Can update user vaccination status in vaccine portal
  - User - Can create threads in forum and book themselves appointments via vaccine portal, can cancel appointments and reschedule once cancelled.